debiki/talkyard/README.md

 For stuff with otherwise no class or id, and that should be clicked in end-to-end tests, we use classes only, and the prefix `e_` (instead of `s_` or `t_`).

+### Single and double quotes

+In Typescript (and any Javascript), use single quotes for strings the computer cares about, like CSS classes or ids, e.g. `className: 's_P'` or `reactRenderMethod = 'hydrate'`, or React component display names.
+For texts that humans read, instead use double quotes, like: `Button({ ...}, "Undo")`.
+When doing this, you can be fairly certain that if you edit a single quote string, without knowing what you're doing, something will break.
+Whilst if you edit a double quoted string and fix e.g. a spelling errors: the computer won't care, but humans like it.

+### Tag the code

+Some parts of a software system, knows how other parts of the software system works, sometimes in not-obvious ways.
+Make such otherwise hidden duplicated knowledge visible, by tagging the code with tags like: `[1ABCDE2]`.
+Example: `// Also done here: [4JKAM7] when deleting pages.`.
+Just type a number, random uppercase letters, and another number, to create a tag.
+And copy-paste it to where the related code is.

+### Message codes and magic underscores

+Log messages, and plain text messages sent back to the browser, start with `TyM` if it's an info message, and `TyE` if it's an error.
+Like, `"Server starting...
+[TyMHELLO]"` (a log message).

+These messsage codes helps you instantly find the relevat source code, if there's an error message anywhere.
+Otherwise, it can be terribly annoying, when the browser says "Not found", and you have no idea where that message comes from.
+For example, Nginx didn't find a location handler?
+Or a user is missing?
+Or a page?
+Or a post?
+Or a client side route is missing?
+Or the hostname is wrong?
+Or ...?
+And you search for "Not found" and find 1 000 matches.
+Now, instead, you'll see `"Not found [TyE123ABC]"` — and you then search for "TyE123ABC" and find the relevant source code snipped.

+Some message codes sent to the browser are checked for in end to end tests.
+They shall have an underscore `_` at the *end* (because it's called *end* to *end* tests).
+So, if you see a message code like: `"TyM0APPR_"` and you change it, you need to search for it everywhere and update some end-to-end tests too.

+Some message codes are checked for by production code Typescript, i.e. *front*end code.
+They shall have a `_` at the beginnign (front) of the error code, and here's how they can be used client side: `if (hasErrorCode(failedRequest, '_EsE403IUAM_'))`. — So, those two `_` tells you that that error code is used both in the real frontend Typescript code, and in end-to-end-tests (hmm there's no such e2e test though, but ought to be).

 ### Hen and henbirds